 B.C.
 Farmers' Food Donation Personal Income Tax Credit

 The farmers' food donation tax credit is effective for the 2016 to 2018 tax years.
-It is a new non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.
+It is a non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.

 The credit is 25 per cent of the eligible amount of a farmer’s qualifying gifts for the tax year.
 The credit is available to farmers or their spouses or common-law partners who make a gift of agricultural product after February 16, 2016 and before January 1, 2019.

 The farmers’ food donation tax credit is in addition to any charitable and other gift tax credit claimable.

 Claiming the Credit

-Farmers, farmers’ spouses or common-law partners, may begin claiming the credit on their T1 income tax return for the 2016 tax year.
+Farmers, farmers’ spouses or common-law partners, may claim the credit on their T1 income tax return.
 Enter the amount of the credit you are claiming on the British Columbia Tax form (BC428).

 The credit must be claimed with the charitable and other gift tax credit, within five tax years of the donation of agricultural product being made.